8bitDevStudios/M5Client/README.md

 M5Client is a convenient tool for flashing M5StickC Plus2/Plus1.1 and Cardputer devices.

 ## Main Features 🌟
-- Firmwares Bruce, Nemo, Marauder, CatHack, M5Launcher, and UserDemo.
+- Firmwares Bruce, Nemo, Marauder, CatHack, M5Launcher, and Factory.
 - Driver installation for the device 🔧.
 - User-friendly interface 🖥.
 - Fast and reliable flashing 🚀.